konstantinosKokos/aethel/README.md

 **Cool things to look out for**:
 * an interface to [Alpino](http://www.let.rug.nl/vannoord/alp/Alpino/) outputs -- convert dependency graphs to λ-terms and annoy your informal linguist friends!
-* a faithful implementation of (temporal) modal linear logic proofs and its terms -- almost as good as doing it on paper!
+* a faithful implementation of (temporal) modal linear logic proofs and its terms -- almost as good as doing it on Haskell!
 ---

-## Installing & Using with æthel
+## Installing & Using æthel
 This repository is required to access and play with the æthel dataset, which contains typelogical analyses for the majority of the [Lassy Small](https://taalmaterialen.ivdnt.org/download/lassy-klein-corpus6/) corpus.
 Begin by cloning the project locally and unzipping the dump file in `data/` (remember to unzip).